KordingLab/KordingLab.github.io/_posts/2017-06-08-write-wikipedia-ad.md

 12. Description of the general feature set
 13. Their user base
 14. Generally, how hackable they are
+15. Can the application acquire data from other sources (e.g. wearables, social media, online platforms such as mapping or weather services)
+16. Can the platform monitor data gaps and alert user or investigator to problems?
+17. What is the support for bugs and OS updates?
+18. Does it rely on the community or are there developers supporting it?
+19. What kind of security issues are expectable?

  ## Whom to contact